Evaluating Counterfactual Policies Using Instruments: Does IV monotonicity help tighten the identified set?

-In this setting, it is straightforward to show that without IV monotonicity, intersecting judge-specific intervals, as suggested in \textcite{manski_nonparametric_1990}, in fact yields the sharp identified set that we characterized in \Cref{cor:optmize_over_pi} (Lemma 3.2 of \textcite{bai_identifying_2024} makes a similar observation).
+In this setting, it is straightforward to show that without IV monotonicity, the sharp identified set that we characterized in \Cref{cor:optmize_over_pi} corresponds to an intersection of judge-specific intervals, as suggested in \textcite{manski_nonparametric_1990} (Lemma 3.1 of \textcite{bai_identifying_2024} makes a similar observation).
 In particular, bounds for $\theta$ using \emph{only} data on a given judge $z$ are given by the interval

 The lower bound corresponds to the value of $E[Y(1)]$ if everybody not released by $z$ has $Y(1)=0$; the upper bound to the value if everybody not released by $z$ has $Y(1)=1$.
 The identified set for $\theta$ then corresponds to the intersection of the judge-specific intervals, $\Theta_I = \bigcap_z \mathcal{I}_z$.